FeatureBaseDB/www/content/blog/complex-queries-without-sacrificng-latency.md

 The desire to eliminate barriers between raw data and useful insights has driven decades of engineering innovation.
 Countless databases, datastores, indexes, and query-level solutions promising to make this dream a reality have surfaced at regular intervals, only to fall into obscurity again as the promise remains unrealized.

-In the meantime, an entire class of data-centric professions has stepped in to fill the gaps in our technologies, cleaning, manipulating, and analyzing the data that continue you to stymie our machines.
+In the meantime, an entire class of data-centric professions has stepped in to fill the gaps left by current technologies.
+Those professions are doing the work of cleaning, manipulating, and analyzing data that continues to stymie our machines.
 So great is the demand for these skills that the [IDC predicts](https://www.idc.com/getdoc.jsp?containerId=prUS41826116) global revenues for big data and business analytics – the services these data solutions and professionals provide – will grow from $130.1 billion in 2016 to more than $203 billion in 2020.

 The rise of artificial intelligence (AI) and machine learning (ML) carries even greater promise: the [IDC estimates](https://www.idc.com/getdoc.jsp?containerId=IDC_P33198) that spending on AI/ML capabilities will grow 55%, ultimately reaching $47 billion in three short years.